A Newsletter for Stakeholders of the Bachelor of Science in Health Services Management and Master of Health Administration Programs

 Undergraduate Programs Launch at IU Fort Wayne

 The IU Richard M. Fairbanks School of Public Health at IUPUI now offers a minor in Health Administration at IU Fort Wayne, and will be enrolling for the Health Services Management major starting in January 2021.

-IThe coronavirus pandemic has led to a myriad of public health and health administration efforts that can easily go unnoticed.
+The coronavirus pandemic has led to myriad public health and health administration efforts that can easily go unnoticed.
 If you have volunteered, worked on a project, conducted research, or completed any unique effort related to COVID-19, and would like to share it with the Fairbanks School of Public Health, we would love to hear from you.